Skip to main content

 5.2 Workforce, key considerations

-The trust has now experience of hybrid or agile work.
-For example, during the Covid 19 pandemic many teams have had to work remotely from home in order to adhere to government restrictions and maintain safety.
+The trust now has experience of hybrid or agile work.
+For example, during the COVID-19 pandemic many teams have had to work remotely from home in order to adhere to government restrictions and maintain safety.
 Whilst some clinical staff have done this, it has predominantly been non-clinical facing teams who have predominantly worked at home such as corporate services, some operational management and operational administration.
 Many colleagues have been able to adapt to this change, whereas others may have found it more of a challenge to do so.
 There is also positives for the trust, managers, and colleagues in some of the learning and changes in the way of working, though it is recognised that this is not universal for all.

 Managers should be aware that some colleagues may still be uncomfortable with change, feeling the loss of a permanent desk and the reduced face to face contact with colleagues.
 They will need extra support during the transition period to get used to the new way of working.
 In some cases, this may be colleagues who have spent most of the time working from home during the Pandemic, will now be returning to work in offices more regularly and may feel uncomfortable in doing so.
 Agile or hybrid working may not be appropriate for all colleagues and managers should observe for early warning signs that a team member is not working well.
-Both managers and colleagues must be willing to engage in joint problem solving and trouble-shooting to ensure that the agile or hybrid working arrangements work effectively.
+Both managers and colleagues must be willing to engage in joint problem-solving and trouble-shooting to ensure that the agile or hybrid working arrangements work effectively.
 Both parties are responsible for maintaining good working relationships.

 Managers must have formal supervision and should utilise informal supervision to discuss and agree any changes to the current format prior to commencing agile or hybrid working.